patriksimek/co-mssql/README.md

 [node-mssql](https://github.com/patriksimek/node-mssql) wrappers for [co](https://github.com/visionmedia/co)

-There is only one difference from original module - all methods that accepts callback as last argument are thunkified and ready to use with co.
-This module doesn't override anything in original module, so you can use it side by side with it.
+There is only one difference from original module - all methods that accepts callback as last argument are thunkified and compatible with [co](https://github.com/visionmedia/co).
+This module doesn't change anything in original module, so you can use them side by side.

 ## Installation